mosaic-design-system/docs/src/components/tabs-1.md

       \r

       •\tContent should be placed in the correct tab.
-Avoid mismatching content that doesn’t fit in a tab
+Avoid mismatching content that doesn’t fit in a tab.

       \r